aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-java-integration/attach-file-by-path/_index.md

 - **Large attachments:** Very large files may increase the OneNote file size; consider compressing them first.
 - **Unsupported formats:** While most file types work, some proprietary formats may not open correctly in OneNote.

-## FAQ's

-### Q1: Can I attach multiple files using this method?

-A1: Yes, you can attach multiple files by repeating the process for each file.

-### Q2: Can I attach files of any format?

-A2: Yes, you can attach files of various formats, including text files, images, PDFs, etc.

-### Q3: Is Aspose.Note compatible with different versions of Java?

-A3: Yes, Aspose.Note is compatible with different versions of Java, ensuring flexibility for developers.

-### Q4: Can I attach files to specific sections within a OneNote page?

-A4: Yes, you can attach files to specific sections by organizing them within the outline accordingly.

-### Q5: Is there a limit to the file size I can attach?

-A5: Aspose.Note doesn't impose strict limits on file size, but consider performance implications for very large files.

 ## Frequently Asked Questions

 **Q: Does this approach work with OneNote for Windows 10?**